-đ

-U

-ĩ
+PRIORITY GOALS AND OUTCOMES

 SDG 2

 End hunger, achieve food security and improved nutrition, and promote sustainable agriculture

 George Town is an inclusive city that introduced green initiatives as part of its environmental conservation efforts while farming introducing urban and smart agriculture to achieve food security.
 One of the effective ways towards achieving food security in a city is through community urban farming.
-A comprehensive community urban farming and smart agriculture plan is formulated to end hunger and promote
+A comprehensive community urban farming and smart agriculture plan is formulated to end hunger and promote sustainable agriculture.

+ZERO

+HUNGER

-Urban farms to be set up with stakeholders' involvement at open spaces within an urban landscape.
+Urban farms will be set up with stakeholders' involvement at open spaces within an urban landscape.

-2.4 Sustainable food production system through urban farming
+2.4 Sustainable food production system through urban farming 30

 Setting up of Urban Farms A total 7 urban farms were set up at available public spaces with stakeholders' involvement as at 2020.
-This is an initiative led and funded by the Department of Agriculture while the city council assists in providing the public spaces to set up these Stakeholders farms. and the local communities are often involved to take charge in monitoring, managing and harvesting of produce from the farms to ensure sustainability of the projects.
-Communal spaces such as sections of public parks and the open spaces within city council and state owned lands are potential sites to be converted into urban farms.
-The local community is encouraged to take part in urban farming projects and workshops are help to train them in the process.
+This is an initiative led and funded by the Department of Agriculture while the city council assists in providing the public spaces to set up these Stakeholders and the local farms. communities are often involved to take charge in monitoring, managing and harvesting of produce from the farms to ensure sustainability of the projects.
+Communal spaces such as sections of public parks and the open spaces within city council and state-owned lands are potential sites to be converted into urban farms.
+The local community is encouraged to take part in urban farming projects and workshops are held to train them in the process.